aircarto/ModileAir/README.md

 ## PCB

-REVOIR

 You can find the PCB layout [here](https://oshwlab.com/pvuarambon/nebulov2_esp32).

 ## Configuration

 The process is the same as for the Sensor.Community firmware.
-On the first start, the sation won't find any known network and it will go in AP mode producing a moduleair-XXXXXXX network.
+On the first start, the sation won't find any known network and it will go in AP mode producing a mobileair-XXXXXXX network.
 Connect to it from a PC or a smartphone and open the address http://192.168.4.1.
-If needed, the password is moduleaircfg.
+If needed, the password is mobileaircfg.

 For the WiFi connection: type your credentials
 For the LoRaWAN connection : type the APPEUI, DEVEUI and APPKEY as created in the Helium or TTN console.

 Choose the sensors, the displays and the API in the different tabs.
-For coding reason, it was not possible to use radios for the PM sensors and the CO2 sensors.
+For coding reason, it was not possible to use radios for the PM sensors.
 Please don't check both sensors of the same type to avoid problems…

 Please don't decrease the measuring interval to spare connection time.

-If the checkbox "WiFi transmission" is not checked, the station will stay in AP mode for 10 minutes and then the LoRaWAN transmission will start.
-During those 10 minutes or after a restart, you can change the configuration.
+If the checkbox "WiFi transmission" is not checked, the station will stay in AP mode for 2 minutes and then the LoRaWAN or NBIoT transmissions will start if selected.
+During those 2 minutes or after a restart, you can change the configuration.

 If the checkbox "WiFi transmission" is checked, the sensor will be always accessible through your router with an IP addess : 192.168.<0 or more>.<100, 101, 102…>.

-In that case the data streams will use WiFi and not LoRaWAN (even if it is checked).
+## Configuration NBIoT

+The NBIoT (LTE) network should be already set.
+To change it, it is possible to check a checkbox and restart to force the display off all the networks.
+Type then the number of the network in the dedicated field and save it with the button.
+Don't forget to uncheck the configuration checkbox and restart.

 ## LoRaWAN payload

-The payload consists in a 24 bytes (declared as a 25 according to the LMIC library) array.
+The payload consists in a 26 bytes (declared as a 27 according to the LMIC library) array.

-The value are initialised for the first uplink at the end of the void setup() which is send according to the LMIC library examples.
+The values are initialised for the first uplink at the end of the void setup() which is send according to the LMIC library examples.

-ADD GPS + SELECTOR

 ```
 0x00, config = 0 (see below)